APEX TECH 2026: Building a Unified Digital Ecosystem Across the Connected Cabin

 Streamers Will Come, But the Industry Has to Bring Them In

-Masson predicted that inflight distribution eventually becomes too big for streamers to ignore.
-“It’s gonna happen eventually,” he said, pointing to the size of the aviation market.
-“There are 4.4 billion people who fly today, and in a couple of years that’s gonna go up to 8 billion people who fly,” he said.
-“At some point, one of the streaming platforms is going to recognize that that’s a market they don’t want to slice off.”
+Masson predicted that in-flight distribution will eventually become too big for streamers to ignore.
+“It’s going to happen eventually,” he said, pointing to the size of the aviation market.
+“There are 4.4 billion people who fly today, and in a couple of years that’s going to go up to 8 billion people who fly,” he said.
+“At some point, one of the streaming platforms is going to recognize that’s a market they don’t want to slice off.”

 But Masson also suggested streamers will not move based on vendor enthusiasm alone.
 “They’re not going to listen to us,” he said.
 “They’re going to listen to the collection of the airlines and the APEX bodies, but it will ultimately happen for sure.”

 Asmar agreed with the long-term direction but highlighted the commercial realities.
 “Technology is not the hard part here,” he said.
-“The hard part is, what is the framework, what’s the licensing model, on how do we get these guys involved?”
-He also laid out the streaming provider incentive in plain commercial terms: “Their objective is subscriber acquisition.
-That’s why they will get out of bed every morning.”
+“The hard part is, what is the framework, what’s the licensing model, and how do we get these guys involved?”
+He also laid out streamers’ incentives in plain commercial terms: “Their objective is subscriber acquisition.
+That’s why they get out of bed every morning.”

 A More Dynamic Cabin Depends on Software